Setono/deployer-dotenv/README.md

 [![Build Status][ico-github-actions]][link-github-actions]

-If you use [Deployer](https://deployer.org/) as your deployment tool and `.env` files to handle environment variables (i.e. Symfony) this library is for you.
+If you use [Deployer](https://deployer.org/) as your deployment tool and `.env` files to handle environment variables (i.e., Symfony) this library is for you.

 Are you still accessing your server to update environment variables manually after a deployment?
-We also did that and that's the main reason why we built this library.
+We also did that, and that's the main reason why we built this library.

 Now we have a very specific, but simple, strategy for updating the `.env` files during deployment: